linalinn/kicad-render/README.md

 2. Add an new yaml in that dirctory e.g. pcb_image.yaml

-3. Adding the configuration (you may need to replace `'refs/heads/main'` with `'refs/heads/master'` on older repos)
+3. Adding the configuration.
+Set the path to your .kicad_pcb file (you may need to replace `'refs/heads/main'` with `'refs/heads/master'` on older repos)
     ```yaml
     name: pcb_image
     on: